bor-attila/cakephp-file-uploader/docs/05-validation.md

 The default Table what saves the UploadedFile entity into the database.

-***validation.rule***
+***validation.method***

 Default value: 'default'

-The default validation rule what is applied to the UploadedFile entity.
+The default validation method what is applied to the UploadedFile entity.
 If this fails, the upload will not happen.